burns-vaughan/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

+Overall, we will be creating 2 VM's and using Wireshark to filter and observe traffic between them using the command line.

 Step 1: Create 2 virtual machines in Microsoft Azure<br>
 Step 2: Observe ICMP traffic<br>
 Step 3: Observe SSH traffic<br>